antoineross/Autogen-UI/README.md

 This is an example of using the chainlit chat interface with multi-agent conversation between agents to complete a tasks.

-The tool was developed to grab data online and then process it to easily digestible human language.
+The tool was developed to grab SAP data online and then process it to easily digestible human language.

-`app.py` - Is an implementation of the groupchats of AutoGen.
+`app.py` - Starts the chat interface.